-Then more spas began offering sugar scrubs as a substitute for salt scrubs.
-They are easier to manage and can remove the outermost layer of dead skin cells, without causing pain.
+The sugar scrub can remove the outermost layer of dead skin cells, without causing pain.
 A sugar scrub is an especially good choice if your skin is extremely sensitive or if you have had a salt scrub before and found it scratchy or uncomfortable.

 Watch Now: What's Special About a Sugar Scrub

 A sugar scrub usually takes place in a wet room with a shower.
-Depending on the spa, you might be laying on a massage table covered with a towel or sheet or a thin piece of plastic, or you might be lying on a wet table.
-You are usually offered a pair of disposable underwear and a bra if you're a woman.
-Men are sometimes required to wear swim trunks during a scrub.
+Depending on the spa, the client might be laying on a massage table covered with a towel, sheet, thin piece of plastic, or on a wet table.
+Women are usually offered a pair of disposable underwear and a bra, and men are sometimes required to wear swim trunks during a scrub.

-As you lay on your stomach, the therapist rubs a mixture of sugar, oil, and aromatics onto your skin, usually starting with your back.
-Then you turn over and the therapist exfoliates the other side.
-Usually, your body is more exposed during a sugar scrub than during a massage, so you have to be comfortable with that.
-You might have a towel between your legs, like a diaper, and a folded towel over your breasts.
+As the client lays on the stomach, the therapist rubs a mixture of sugar, oil, and aromatics onto the skin, usually starting with the back.
+Then the client turns over and the therapist exfoliates the other side.
+Typically, the body is more exposed during a sugar scrub than during a standard massage, so a customer has to be comfortable with the additional exposure.
+A client might have a towel between their legs, like a diaper, and a folded towel over the breasts.

-When the therapist is finished, he or she will leave the room and you’ll step into a shower to rinse off all the sugar.
-Don’t use shower gel—it’s good to keep the oil and aromatics on your skin.
-If the spa is doing the treatment on a special wet table, the therapist will either rinse you off with a hand-held shower, or turn on a Vichy shower, a special six-headed shower that is parallel to the table.
-There is something very wonderful about getting a shower laying down, or having someone bath you, and I highly recommend it.
+When the therapist is finished, he'll leave the room and the client rinses off all the sugar in the shower.
+Don’t use shower gel—it’s best to keep the oil and aromatics on the skin for the full benefit.
+If the spa is doing the treatment on a special wet table, the therapist will either rinse off the customer with a hand-held shower or turn on a Vichy shower, a special six-headed shower that is parallel to the table.

-You can get a sugar scrub on its own, but often it’s the first step in a body wrap, often a seaweed or mud wrap.
-That’s because exfoliation prepares the skin for products like seaweed or algae that detoxify the body by stimulating circulation through vasodilation of blood capillaries.
-If the body wrap calls for a salt scrub you can ask if they can substitute a sugar scrub for sensitive skin.
+A sugar scrub can be a standalone treatment, but often it’s the first step in a body wrap, like a seaweed or mud wrap.
+The exfoliation prepares the skin for products like seaweed or algae by detoxifying the body via stimulating circulation through vasodilation of blood capillaries.

-You can also combine a sugar scrub with a massage.
-I recommend getting the sugar scrub first because it is stimulating, whereas the massage calms you down.
-Sometimes spas have a signature treatment that combines several services, including a sugar or some other kind of scrub, a wrap and massage.
+A sugar scrub can also be combined with a massage.
+It is recommended to receive the sugar scrub first because it is stimulating, whereas the massage is calming.
+Sometimes spas have a signature treatment that combines several services, including a sugar or some other kind of scrub, a wrap, and massage.

-You can also make your own sugar scrub at home by combining sweet almond oil, sugar, and a few drops of a high-quality essential oil.
-This recipe for a salt scrub can be easily adapted to make your own sugar scrub at home.
+Anyone can make a sugar scrub at home by combining sweet almond oil, sugar, and a few drops of a high-quality essential oil.